starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Severe frame drops
 - Some Penguins are seeing VRAM exhaustion problems on nvidia cards
-- Use an environment variable **OR** a config file to override the max device memory.
+- Use an environment variable to override the max device memory.
 Refer to [DXVK config](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf) for examples
   - Add a new `DXVK_CONFIG` environment variable
     - Card with 12GB vram: `export DXVK_CONFIG="dxgi.maxDeviceMemory = 9216;cachedDynamicResources = a;"`
     - Card with 10GB vram: `export DXVK_CONFIG="dxgi.maxDeviceMemory = 8192;cachedDynamicResources = a;"`
     - Card with  8GB vram: `export DXVK_CONFIG="dxgi.maxDeviceMemory = 6144;cachedDynamicResources = a;"`
     - Card with  6GB vram: `export DXVK_CONFIG="dxgi.maxDeviceMemory = 4096;cachedDynamicResources = a;"`
-  - Create a new `dxvk.conf` file then add environment variable `export DXVK_CONFIG_FILE=path/to/dxvk.conf`
-    - Card with 12GB vram: `dxgi.maxDeviceMemory = 9216` and `d3d11.cachedDynamicResources = "a"`
-    - Card with 10GB vram: `dxgi.maxDeviceMemory = 8192` and `d3d11.cachedDynamicResources = "a"`
-    - Card with  8GB vram: `dxgi.maxDeviceMemory = 6144` and `d3d11.cachedDynamicResources = "a"`
-    - Card with  6GB vram: `dxgi.maxDeviceMemory = 4096` and `d3d11.cachedDynamicResources = "a"`
+    - Card with  4GB vram: `export DXVK_CONFIG="dxgi.maxDeviceMemory = 2048;cachedDynamicResources = a;"`

 #### DLSS(Deep Learning Super Sampling) / Vulkan
 There is a [memory allocation issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795), where it attempts to allocate in a specific area already occupied by the game.